Research, Scholarship, and Public Education

 Dangerous Liasons: A Domestic Violence Typology in Custody Litigation

-This article is about a common typology of domestic violence and how it is over-used and distorted in custody cases.
+This article examines a widely used typology of domestic violence and analyzes how it has been misapplied and distorted in the context of custody proceedings.

 Domestic Violence, Child Custody, and Child Protection: Understanding Judicial Resistance and Imagining the Solutions